dustinpfister/hexo_sitesource/source/_drafts/js-es5-es6.md

 categories: js
 ---

 It is now 2017, and es2015 (formally known as ES6) standard javaScript has been out for a few years now.
-So why am I still typing var all the time rather than let or const?
+So why am I, and a whole lot of other developers still typing var all the time rather than let or const?
 That's a good question, and I have a lot to say about that, so this post alone will likely not do it justice.
 Still I thought I would get a few of the ideas as to why that are rattling around in my head out there.

 <!-- more -->